jmdimmick/jmdimmick/README.md

 I have worked recently as a backend programmer developing database procedures, queries, and some shell scripting.

-More recently, I have been automating business processes using several popular LCAPs and writing data transformations in php.
+More recently, I have been automating business processes using several popular LCAPs and writing data transformations in php, node.js, and dataweave.

 Over the last 10 years or so, I have filled several roles in IT from training and technical writing to business analysis and programming.